British sprinter raises 2012 sponsorship on eBay

 James Ellington told the BBC he "couldn't be happier' after his effort to raise cash to train closed on Saturday with 71 bids from 45 bidders over a 10-day period.

-"I didn't think that many people would bid," added the 100 and 200 metre runner who competed in this year's world championships in Daegu.
+"I didn't think that many people would bid," added the 100 and 200 meter runner who competed in this year's world championships in Daegu.

 Ellington, 26, lost out on funding after enduring four years of injury problems, making him the country's top sprinter without a sponsor ahead of his home Games.